Tricking Your Brain into Believing Something New.

 The brain deals with many processes all of the time.
 It never stops working and so it has developed to work in the most efficient and time-saving way imaginable.
 In the 1950s a cognitive psychologist called Herbert Simon came up with the concept of heuristics.
 Heuristics are mental shortcuts that allow us to solve problems and make decisions quickly and efficiently.

-For example, deciding what to wear in the morning using heuristics, we can quickly decide by what the weather is and what we are planning to do during the day what the best outfit will be to wear.
+For example, when deciding what to wear in the morning using heuristics, we can quickly decide by what the weather is and what we are planning to do during the day what the best outfit will be to wear.
 This quick way of reaching a decision saves us a great deal of time and mental energy.
 In this instance, our brain is working for us to make sure that we leave the house in the correct attire.

 At times though, using heuristics can work against us, it can lead to us having inaccurate judgments of situations and can reinforce stereotypes and prejudices as the mental shortcuts that we use can stop us from learning more about a situation or person.